ziad-saab/reddit-nodejs-api/README.md

 #### Step 4:
 In the `reddit.js` API, add a `getCommentsForPost(postId, callback)` function.
 It should return a **thread** of comments in an array.
 The array should contain the top-level comments, and each comment can optionally have a `replies` array.
 This array will contain the comments that are replies to the current one.

-Since you will be using one `LEFT JOIN` per level of comment, we will limit this exercise to retrieving 3 levels of comments.
-The comments should be sorted by their `createdAt` date at each level.
+**NOTE: WE WILL ONLY BE RETRIEVING 3 LEVELS OF COMMENTS!
+OTHERWISE THIS WILL BE TOO COMPLICATED**

+There are two different ways to go about doing this step: one way is to use two `LEFT JOIN`s from the comments table to itself.
+You'll end up with a result set that will be difficult to separate, but it's doable.

+The second way is by using a recursive function.
+The steps will be like this:

+1. Retrieve the top-level comments for a given post ID.
+These are the ones where parent_id is NULL.
+2. Gather up all the unique IDs of the top-level comments, and retrieve those comments where the parent_id is equal to one of those IDs
+3. Keep going until either you have no more comments, or you have reached 3 levels.

+The implementation is left up to you.
+In the end you will be doing three queries instead of one, but they will all be done by the same recursive function.

 **NOTE**: The way this exercise is done, the comments will be returned without the associated usernames.
 We will be getting only the `userId` instead.
 The next exercise asks you to add the username to the data.